-Some General Hints for Phase Identification from Powder
+Some General Hints for Phase Analysis using Powder Diffraction Data

 The most important issue you should keep in mind when using Match! is that the quality